-Key Stage 1 24 hours 10 minutes Key Stage 2 25 hours 25 minutes by a teacher and teaching assistants who are on duty.
-At lunchtime the children eat in classrooms or in the Community Room whether they are receiving a hot school dinner or eating a packed lunch.
+Key Stage 1 24 hours 10 minutes Key Stage 2 25 hours 25 minutes in the Community Room whether they are receiving a hot school dinner or eating a packed lunch.
 Water is available for the children.
 If a drink is brought in for the children to have with their lunch please ensure it is a still drink in a named plastic bottle or carton (no fizzy drinks, please).